Skip to content

 What are the magic bytes for .fdb files?

-The magic bytes for Firebird and Interbase database files files are 01 00 39 30 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Firebird and Interbase database files (.fdb) files are 01 00 39 30 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .fdb file?